semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of July 22, 2019

 - New feature: model complex workflows with pipeline dependencies.
-Learn more about what you can do in the
+Learn more about what you can do in this
   [blog post](https://semaphoreci.com/blog/introducing-cicd-pipeline-dependencies).
 - New feature: [fail-fast on the first failure](https://docs.semaphoreci.com/essentials/fail-fast-stop-running-tests-on-the-first-failure/).